 In the following years, our growth has been driven by expansion in existing markets and into new markets.
 Over the last five years, we have an asset compound annual growth rate ("CAGR") of over 20% while maintaining profitability, credit quality and prudent capital management.
-The following information summarizes our history and the tables illustrate our balance sheet and income statement growth as well as trends in other performance metrics as of or for the years ended December 31, 2016 through 2020, and the three months ended March 31, 2021:
+The following information summarizes our history and the tables illustrate our balance sheet and income statement growth as well as trends in other performance metrics as of or for the years ended December 31, 2016 through 2020:

 - On May 18, 2012, we acquired Alabama Trust Bank's Sylacauga, Alabama branch and approximately \$40 million in core deposits through an FDIC-assisted transaction. - We opened full-service de novo branches in Huntsville, Alabama and Carrollton, Georgia in January and June of 2015, respectively, along with an LPO in Atlanta, Georgia in August 2015. - In October 2015, we completed our acquisition of Columbus Community Bank in Columbus, Georgia and subsequently opened a second Columbus location in December 2015.
-We have successfully grown our deposits in this market from approximately \$100 million at the time of acquisition to \$233 million as of March 31, 2021.
+We have successfully grown our deposits in this market from approximately \$100 million at the time of acquisition to \$171 million as of December 31, 2020.